Getting the right mic can be a rocky road, but the journey doesn’t end there – you’ll need a mic stand as well.

 This arm stand comes highly recommended mainly for the Blue Yeti microphone.

 But, even if you are not a Blue Yeti owner, you could probably use this boom arm for your mic, and be more than satisfied.

 This is a heavy-duty stand, and it can be used for various different activities – gaming, streaming, podcasting.

-Besides being compatible with all kinds of microphones, the Luling Arts mic stand is also compatible with any type of shock mount.
+Besides being compatible with all kinds of both expensive and cheap microphones, the Luling Arts mic stand is also compatible with any type of shock mount.

 One of the great things is that the suspension boom arm is foldable, so you can easily move it around and get it out of the way if your desk is crowded with other streaming equipment.

 ❸ Samson MBA28

 This microphone boom arm is another cheaper option for you, so make sure to take it into consideration when making your final decision.